-- Avoid smoking, and if you do smoke, talk to your doctor about smoking cessation plans.
+- Avoid smoking, and if you do smoke, talk with a doctor about smoking cessation plans.

 - Use moisturizing creams and ointments on your palms and soles.

-- Replace soap, bubble baths, and shower gels with moisturizing cleaning products for the skin.
+- Replace your soap, bubble baths, and shower gels with moisturizing cleaning products for the skin.